mbarrett/chef-takedown/README.md

 # chef-takedown

-Building some How to manage a node with Chef.
+How to manage a node with Chef.

 [https://learn.chef.io/tutorials/](https://learn.chef.io/tutorials/)